[Home] [Physics] [Climate Science] [Election Science] [Opinion]

 - George Washington, Farewell Address (1796)

 Partisan extremism is unhealthy for democracy, but is fueled in the United States by a two-party system in which single-party primary elections are usually more important than the subsequent inclusive general elections.
+Since party activists have high turnout in primaries, the selected candidates tend to represent the most extreme views of each party, and general election voters can only choose between two polarizing candidates.
 What is worse is that these single-party primary elections are funded by taxpayers, many of whom are not members of a major political party and in some states are not allowed to vote at all in the partisan primary elections.

 The manner of electing public officials should not be controlled by political parties.
 Instead, all public elections should be neutral with respect to political parties.
 All voters should be entitled to vote and to have their votes counted equally regardless of the party affiliation of the voter or the candidates they vote for.
 All candidates should be treated equally and face the entire electorate in any public election.